idem-lab/syncomat/README.md

 To recreate this analysis, you would need to be familiar with the `targets` workflow.[^2]

+If you are running into issues with packages and dependencies on your machine, run `renv::restore()` to install the exact same versions of the packages used in this analysis.

 Make any changes necessary in the `_targets.R` file, then run `tar_make()`.
 If you’re unsure how to make your changes, the following **Methodology** section will explain each target object.